srobroek/simple-app/README.md

 ![logo](logos/CarvelLogo.png)

-Kevin: edit this to add in the step 3 and the addition of the change in the value.yml in step 3
+## Kevin: edit this to add in the step 3 and the addition of the change in the value.yml in step 3
+## Kevin: Also remove step-4

 # k8s-simple-app-example